Skip to main content

 Overview

-To increase the efficiency of your team working through Sales Opportunity Workflows, you may wish to add automation to your CiviPlus processes.
+To increase the efficiency of your team working through set workflows, you may wish to add automation to your CiviPlus processes.

 Examples will help to illustrate how CiviRules could be useful for your workflows.